Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### 2.1.4 MDM Web service
 ### CURRENT STATUS:
-- Two SF cases have been escalated:
+- Three SF cases have been escalated (Priority 2):
 - CS3756862 (Delay in receiving transactions in Dynamics) and SF Case
 - CS3756977 (Multiple Create Client operations for the same Client).
 NTST made configuration changes and DMH is monitoring traffic.
+- CS3767096  POST Encounter operation is returning an error.

+- One SF Case (Priority 3)
-- New SF  CS3762335 (Receiving Create transactions for old Clients) - Working with NTST to resolve this issue.
+- CS3762335 (Receiving Create transactions for old Clients) - Working with NTST to resolve this issue.
 - Integration Team Deployed MDM to Production environment on 9/17/2025.

+- New Project End Date: 2025-12-31

 ###NEXT STEPS: